The Clifford Deformation of the Hermite Semigroup: Introduction

-where $L =\dD^{2} - (1+c)^{2}\ux_{a}^{2}$ is the generalized Hamiltonian and $\mu$ the Dunkl dimension.
-The main aim of the present paper is to find an integral expression for this Fourier transform,
+where $L=\dD^{2}-(1+c)^{2}\ux_{a}^{2}$ is the generalized Hamiltonian and $\mu$ the Dunkl dimension.
+The main aim of the present paper is to f\/ind an integral expression for this Fourier transform,

 with $h(r_{x})dx$ the measure associated to $\dD$ and $K(x,y)$ the integral kernel to be determined.
-Note that this ties in with recent work on generalized Fourier transforms in different contexts, e.g. analysis on minimal representations of reductive groups (see \cite{MR2134314, MR2401813, KM3}) or integral transforms in Clifford analysis (see \cite{DBXu, DBNS}).
+Note that this ties in with recent work on generalized Fourier transforms in dif\/ferent contexts, e.g., analysis on minimal representations of reductive groups (see~\cite{MR2134314, MR2401813, KM3}) or integral transforms in Clif\/ford analysis (see~\cite{DBNS, DBXu}).

-The deformation of the classical Hamiltonian for the harmonic oscillator is visualized in the following figure:
+The deformation of the classical Hamiltonian for the harmonic oscillator is visualized in the following f\/igure:

-The Dunkl deformation is by now quite standard and described for example in \cite{Du4}.
-The $a$-deformation is the subject of the paper \cite{Orsted2} and is a scalar radial deformation of the harmonic oscillator.
-Our Clifford deformation is also a radial deformation but richer in the sense that Clifford algebra- (or spinor)-valued functions are involved.
+The Dunkl deformation is by now quite standard and described for example in~\cite{Du4}.
+The $a$-deformation is the subject of the paper~\cite{Orsted2} and is a~scalar radial deformation of the harmonic oscillator.
+Our Clif\/ford deformation is also a~radial deformation but richer in the sense that Clif\/ford algebra- (or spinor)-valued functions are involved.

-In this paper we will thus find a series representation of the kernel function for our new Fourier transform $\cF_{\dD}$, and also study the holomorphic semigroup with generator $L$.
-The main results are Theorem \ref{PropSemigroup} on the operator properties of the semigroup, Theorem \ref{StatementsFourier} on the Fourier transform intertwining the Dirac operator and the Clifford multiplication, Proposition \ref{Bochner} on the Bochner identities, and Proposition \ref{Heisenberg} on the Heisenberg uncertainty relation.
-Finally in Theorem \ref{MasterFormula} we give the analogue of what is sometimes called the ``Master formula'' in the context of Dunkl operators (see e.g. \cite[Lemma 4.5 (1)]{MR1620515} or \cite{C}).
+In this paper we will thus f\/ind a~series representation of the kernel function for our new Fourier transform $\cF_{\dD}$, and also study the holomorphic semigroup with generator $L$.
+The main results are Theorem~\ref{PropSemigroup} on the operator properties of the semigroup, Theorem~\ref{StatementsFourier} on the Fourier transform intertwining the Dirac operator and the Clif\/ford multiplication, Proposition~\ref{Bochner} on the Bochner identities, and Proposition~\ref{Heisenberg} on the Heisenberg uncertainty relation.
+Finally in Theorem~\ref{MasterFormula} we give the analogue of what is sometimes called the ``Master formula'' in the context of Dunkl operators (see, e.g.,~\cite[Lemma~4.5(1)]{MR1620515} or~\cite{C}).

-Let us also remark that an algebraic analog of the Dunkl-Dirac operator $\dD$ for graded affine Hecke algebras is introduced in \cite{BCT} with the motivation to prove a version of Vogan's Conjecture for Dirac cohomology.
-The formulation is based on a uniform geometric parametrization of spin representations of Weyl groups.
-This Dirac operator is an algebraic variant of our family deformation of the differential Dirac operator for special values of the deformation parameters.
-While in \cite{BCT} the Dunkl-Dirac operator is fixed by values of the multiplicity function but varies with the representation of the graded affine Hecke algebra, the family of Dunkl-Dirac operators investigated in the present article is independent of the deformation parameter but acting on a fixed representation.